 Your organization promotes a climate of trust and respect, with supportive and engaged managers.

-You have a Functional Job Analysis for every position.
+You have a functional job description or job demands analysis for every position.

 You submit claims quickly and accurately through MyAccount, and monitor them online for progress.